 Built in the 1760’s, historic Hill-Hold and Brick House Museums reflect the lives of two family homesteads in the New York State Hudson River Valley.
 Both museums are listed on the National Register of Historic Places.

 Hill-Hold Museum is located in Campbell Hall, New York.
 Built in 1769, the historic stone farmhouse has a working farm, a one-room schoolhouse, summer kitchen, herb garden, smoke house, historic barn, and farm animal exhibits.
 Learn more about Hill-Hold.

 Brick House Museum, located in Montgomery, New York, was built in 1768.
 Visitors can stroll across tree-shaded lawns and tour the country mansion that was home to seven generations of the Hill family.
 Learn more about Brick House.

-Check for our Event Calendar for events.
+Check for our Event Calendar for other museum events.